Alex Gino (they/them)

 “Representation in books is vital, but the power of meeting a real, live adult living their truth is irreplaceable for kids working to make sense of themselves and the world they live in.
 Every school is different, and I love going in and learning where folks are and building from there.”

 Alex Gino loves glitter, ice cream, gardening, awe-ful puns, and stories that reflect the complexity of being alive.
-Their debut middle grade novel, George, about a fourth-grade transgender girl named Melissa, received four starred reviews, won Stonewall, Lambda, and Children’s Choice Debut Awards, and has been translated into fourteen languages.
+Their debut middle grade novel, George, about a fourth-grade transgender girl who wants to play a girl’s role in her school play won Stonewall, Lambda, and Children’s Choice Debut Awards, and has been translated into fourteen languages.
 Their second book, You Don’t Know Everything, Jilly P!, about a seventh-grader learning about her privilege and how to support people in her life without making it all about her, helps kids start difficult conversations and grow from mistakes.
-And in Rick, which releases April 2020, Rick starts middle school, discovers a LGBTQIAP+ rights group, connects with his quirky grandfather, and faces the question of when to leave a friend who just might be a jerk.
+And in Rick, which received four starred reviews, Rick starts middle school, discovers a LGBTQIAP+ rights group, connects with his quirky grandfather, and faces the question of when to leave a friend who just might be a jerk.
 And in Alice Austen Lived Here, publishing April 2022, Sam and TJ, two nonbinary kids from Staten Island, learn about queer history, chosen family, building community, and so much more.

 Born and raised on Staten Island, NY, Alex is still prouder to have graduated from Stuyvesant High School than the University of Pennsylvania.
 After graduating, they spent a few more years in Philadelphia and then New York City, before moving to Northampton, Massachusetts, and finally out to Oakland, California.
 They have lived in Oakland since 2008, except for when they embarked on an unforgettable eighteen-month road trip through forty-four states before engine troubles led to some unexpected stays, tow truck-related hijinks, and the purchase of a clunker pickup truck in Western Kentucky to get home.
 Over the years, they worked in nonprofit administration and then as a tutor while they wrote in their spare time… until they were able to transition to full-time writer.